 - Clothing and Equipment: some subjects e.g. complementary therapies, engineering and construction sciences require students to wear a corporate uniform, overall or lab coat.
 Where relevant, these are purchased directly via the University Centre.
 Although some students purchase their own hard hats and goggles for example, these are usually available within the laboratories or for on or off campus visits.

 - Field Trips, study visits (UK and abroad): Although some courses or programmes have field trips or study visits which are core there may be little or no expenses attached e.g. walking distance from campus.
 However, other activities may incur travel, accommodation, subsistence and insurance.

 - Books and journals: Our libraries provide free access to a wide range of written materials including printed books and electronic access to journals and ebooks.
 There may be a limited number of certain printed books and/or restricted borrowing so many students choose to purchase their own copies of core textbooks.

 - Technology: scientific or standard calculator depending on subject being studied.
 PCs, MACs and laptops are available for on campus loan from the University Centre library with access to subject specific software e.g. CAD.
 However, there is limited provision so many students have their own laptop, tablet or other mobile device for use in and outside of lectures and tutorials.

 - Work placement: the main expense associated with work placement for most students is the travel costs to and from placement location.
 For those students who choose to do their work placement abroad will need to take in to their calculations flights and transfers, accommodation and subsistence, travel and health insurance, visas and immunisations.

-The everyday costs of studying at the University Centre at Blackburn College that apply to all students include
+The everyday costs of studying at Blackburn University Centre that apply to all students include

 - Travel: costs associated with travelling to and from campus.
 This could be bus or train fares, costs associated with running a car including car parking charges.